 Podiatric Medicine & Surgical Residency

 The second year focuses on podiatry as a whole with an introduction to research.
-The second year resident partakes in surgical procedures, whether elective, emergent, or in clinic.
-The resident will have his/her own clinic session under attending’s supervision.
-They have several rotations added to further enhance their medical and surgical knowledge.
-Rotations in the second year include Behavioral Sciences, Pathology, Dermatology.
+The second-year resident takes part in surgical procedures, whether elective, emergent, or in clinic.
+The resident will have his/her own clinic session under an attending’s supervision.
+Residents have several rotations added to further enhance their medical and surgical knowledge.
+Rotations in the second year include Behavioral Sciences, Pathology, and Dermatology.

-Third year resident will be in surgery and clinic full time, including his/her own clinic.
+The third-year resident will be in surgery and clinic full time, including his/her own clinic.
 The resident will also have rotations in Trauma and Plastic Surgery.
-There is great opportunity for research and publishing during the third year.
+There are many opportunities for residents to conduct research and publish during their third year.

 Nerlande Brice, Program Coordinator